Sir Henry Hobart, 4th Baronet: Death

+In August, after the 1698 election, Hobart was informed that a neighbouring Tory gentleman, Oliver Le Neve, had been spreading word that Hobart had been a coward while serving in Ireland.
+Hobart immediately issued a challenge to a duel, and although Le Neve denied the accusation, Hobart would not accept an apology and demanded a fight.

-On 20 August, after the 1698 election, Hobart fought a duel with Oliver Le Neve on Cawston Heath, and was mortally wounded.
+On 20 August 1698, the two fought the duel on Cawston Heath, during which Hobart was mortally wounded.
 Le Neve of Witchingham Hall, Great Witchingham, fought left-handed and was wounded in the arm by Hobart who had a reputation as a good swordsman.
-However, Le Neve struck back and injured his opponent so badly that he died the next day at Blickling.
+However, Le Neve struck back and injured his opponent so badly that he died the next day at Blickling Hall.
 As there were no seconds or witnesses, the duel was illegal.
 Le Neve fled to Holland but returned to England two years later, when he was tried and acquitted.
 Hobart was buried in the Blickling family vault.

 A plinth with an urn, called the Duel Stone, which commemorates the duel, stands in a National Trust plot on Norwich Road in Cawston.